-1. At least fourteen days prior to the day your on-site Review begins, you should receive notification that the file for the class member you are reviewing is available.
+2. At least fourteen days prior to the day your on-site Review begins, you should receive notification that the file for the class member you are reviewing is available on the Jackson drive.
+You may then copy it to your Working Protocols folder.
 You may want to print a few documents such as the last two ISPs, CARMP, Positive Behavioral Support Plan, etc., however, we encourage you to NOT print the whole file.
 Documents that you have printed can be written on, stapled, highlighted, etc. You are responsible for shredding any documents you print once you have completed the Review.
 All originals received during the Review must be scanned and placed in the official file, then shredded.
-If you are unable to scan, the documents may be faxed to the Community Monitor's office.
-Once you have received confirmation that they have been received, you must shred your copies.

-- 2. In addition to the file of the individual you are reviewing, other relevant documents will be available to you in the official file.
-The official file is kept in Sookasa with a duplicate within DOH/DHI/DDSD.
+- 3. In addition to the file of the individual you are reviewing, other relevant documents will be available to you in the official file.
+The official file is kept in the Jackson drive.
 These include: - a.
-A blank Document Request Form; - b.
+A blank Document Request Form;

+- b.
 An electronic protocol; - c.
-Contact information for any case judges and Surveyors; - d.
-Previous IQR findings and Recommendations; (In your Individual's file) - e.
-Any additional person-specific information DDSD has provided to the Community Monitor (In your Individual's file), and - f.
+Contact information for case judges and Surveyors; - d.
+Previous IQR findings and Recommendations; - e.
+Any additional person-specific information DDSD/DHI has provided, and - f.
 An electronic Review schedule.
-(In your Individual's file or in the DOH Shared drive)